TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		sudo yum -y -q install java-1.8.0-openjdk-devel
 		java -version  # Ensure it prints correct Java version

-15. Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) on this instance.
-This requirement may be removed in future, for single-instance installation on AWS. <a id= step15> </a>

-16. Run the following commands to update the cluster configuration.
+    Repeat above three steps for all the instances launched.

+15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to do the following

+	*	Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances
+	*	Provide EC2 instance information in TIBCO ComputeDB's conf files.

+    You can skip these two steps for a TIBCO ComputeDB cluster on a single EC2 instance.

+    To provide EC2 instance information in TIBCO ComputeDB's conf files, at a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

+    Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
+Here the locator and lead processes are configured to run on the same EC2 instance.

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/locators
+            cat /opt/snappydata/conf/locators
+            172.16.32.180

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/servers
+            cat /opt/snappydata/conf/servers
+            172.16.32.181
+            172.16.32.182
+            172.16.32.183

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/leads
+            cat /opt/snappydata/conf/leads
+            172.16.32.180

-17. Go to the **/opt/snappydata** directory.
-Run the following command to start a basic cluster with one data node, one lead, and one locator.
+16. Go to the **/opt/snappydata** directory.
+Run the following command to start your cluster.
+By default, it will launch a basic cluster with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh

-18. After deploying TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.
+17. After deploying TIBCO ComputeDB, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="accesssnappydatacluster"></a>
 ### Accessing TIBCO ComupteDB Cluster

+Before you access the SnappyData cluster, you must configure cluster's security group to allow connections from your client host on required ports.

+In case you do not know the IP address of your client host, you can open these ports to the world (though, not recommended) by specifying `0.0.0.0/0` as **Source** against above port range in the security group.
+Note that in such a case, any unknown user on the internet can connect to your cluster, if your cluster does not have security enabled.

+So it is strongly recommended to add specific IP addresses as **Source**, in the format `XXX.XXX.XXX.XXX/32` in your security group.

-The quickest way to connect to your TIBCO ComupteDB cluster is probably using the Snappy Shell utility packaged with the distribution.
+The quickest way to connect to your TIBCO ComputeDB cluster is probably using the snappy shell utility packaged with the distribution.

-You can launch the Snappy Shell either from the same EC2 instance or from your laptop, where you have TIBCO ComupteDB installed.
+You can launch the snappy shell either from the same EC2 instance or from your laptop where you have TIBCO ComputeDB installed.

-#### Connecting to the Cluster from the Same EC2 instance:
+1. Connecting to the cluster from the same EC2 instance:

-Launch Snappy Shell.
+    * Launch the snappy shell.

 	    	./bin/snappy

     !!!Note
-	Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the public IP of the same ec2 instance.
+        Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports 1527-1528 open for the *public IP of the same ec2 instance*.

-Now, connect to the cluster using its private IP (you can also use the public DNS/IP instead):
+    * Now, connect to the cluster using its private IP (you can also use the public DNS/IP instead):

 	    	snappy> connect client '(private-ip-of-EC2-instance):1527';

+    * To connect to the cluster running on multiple EC2 instances, you can use private IP of the EC2 instance where either the locator or any of the servers is running.

-#### Connecting to Cluster from Laptop (or any Host Outside AWS VPC):
+2. Connecting to the cluster from your laptop (or any host outside AWS VPC):

-Launch the Snappy Shell:
+    * Launch the snappy shell:

     		${SNAPPY_HOME}/bin/snappy

     !!!Note
         Before connecting to the cluster, make sure the security group attached to this EC2 instance has ports **1527-1528** open for the public IP of your laptop that is the host with TIBCO ComupteDB installed.

-Now, connect to the cluster using the public DNS/IP of its EC2 instance:
+    * Now, connect to the cluster using the public DNS/IP of its EC2 instance:

     		snappy> connect client '<public-ip-of-EC2-instance>:1527';

+    * To connect to the cluster running on multiple EC2 instances, you can use public IP of the EC2 instance where either the locator or any of the servers is running.